Anirvan Ghosh: Biography

 Anirvan Ghosh, born in 1964 in Bloomington, Indiana, spent his formative years in Kanpur, India.
-After completing high school at Central School Kendriya Vidyalaya IIT Kanpur, he moved to the United States to pursue his undergraduate education at the California Institute of Technology.
+After completing high school at Central School Kendriya Vidyalaya IIT Kanpur, he returned to the United States to pursue his undergraduate education at the California Institute of Technology.
 He graduated with a B.S. with honors in Physics from Caltech in 1985.

 From 1985 to 1990, Ghosh pursued his graduate studies at Stanford University in the Neurosciences Graduate Program.
 Under the guidance of Carla J. Shatz, he discovered the critical role of subplate neurons in establishing connections in the mammalian brain.
 In 1991, he obtained his Ph.D. in Neurobiology from Stanford University.
 Ghosh then undertook postdoctoral training at Harvard Medical School, working alongside Michael E. Greenberg.
 During this time, he explored the regulation of differentiation by extracellular signals and how calcium regulation of BDNF expression can affect neuronal survival.

 In 1995, Ghosh joined the Department of Neuroscience at Johns Hopkins School of Medicine.
 While at Johns Hopkins his laboratory cloned CREST as a calcium-regulated transcription factor and showed that it plays a critical role in brain development.
 In 2003 he was recruited to UCSD as the Stephen Kuffler Professor and served as chair of neurobiology in the Division of Biological Sciences.
 Work from Ghosh and his colleagues at UCSD established the role Leucine-rich Repeat (LRR) proteins in the development and function of synaptic connections.

 In 2011, Ghosh was recruited to Roche to serve as the global head of neuroscience discovery.
 He subsequently served as head of research and early development at Biogen from 2017 to 2020.
 Ghosh was appointed CEO of UNITY Biotechnology in 2020, a company focused on developing therapies to slow, halt, or reverse diseases of aging.